• Skip to primary navigation

 In Costa Rica, police are legally allowed to stop any car and ask for papers.
 Always have a color copy of your passport and photo of your tourist stamp with you.
 Remember that to legally drive in Costa Rica as a tourist, you need to have your original passport (not a color copy), your original driver’s license and a valid tourist stamp with you.

 If a police stops you, they’ll ask you for your passport, ask you where you’re going and then send you on your way.
-Most of the time they don’t ask anything else and many of them speak a degree of English.
+Most of the time they don’t ask anything else and many of them speak some very basic English.

 Also something else to note is that the police in Costa Rica are generally very nice.
-They don’t have a “shoot first ask later” mentality here.
+They don’t have a “shoot first ask later” mentality here and are willing to help tourists out.
+Likewise, there is a tourist police (policia turistica) that are specifically to help tourists so don’t be afraid to ask them questions.

 10. Wi-Fi is readily available…